All The Best Fashion Moments From The Orange Is The New Black Premiere

 On Thursday, all of the show’s stars stepped out for the season 7 premiere in New York City, and they definitely delivered on the red carpet.
 One standout?
 Natasha Lyonne, who opted for a sleek, all-cream Gucci ensemble.
 The tie!
 The popped collar!
 The pleated midi skirt!
 This slightly menswear-inspired look is reminiscent of something her character, Nicole Nichols, would wear for a night out (if she weren't in prison, of course).
 On Instagram, Lyonne shared a snapshot of her at the OITNB premiere, writing: “I’m gonna miss us.
 Thank you @gucci for keeping this farewell right and tight.
 End of an era.”

 The actress, who also stars in Russian Doll, wasn’t the only one who had a major style moment — the entire cast really upped the fashion ante.
-Bold colour ruled the red carpet, with the likes of Laverne Cox, Taylor Schilling, and Uzo Aduba all making appearances in vibrant, decadent hues.
-Ahead, check out our favourite looks from the big night.
+Bold color ruled the red carpet, with the likes of Laverne Cox, Taylor Schilling, and Uzo Aduba all making appearances in vibrant, decadent hues.
+Ahead, check out our favorite looks from the big night.